tLewisII/Fetcher/README.md

 ## Installation

-The easiest way to currently install core-data-predicates is to download it and build it from the source.
+The easiest way to currently install Fetcher is to download it and build it from the source.
 It is written in [Clojure](http://clojure.org), but can be compiled into a .jar file using [leiningen](http://leiningen.org).
 Using [Homebrew](http://brew.sh/) simply `brew install leiningen` and once that is finished do run `lein uberjar` which will compile the source into a .jar file that you can use.

 ## Usage

-    $ java -jar core-data-predicates-0.1.0-standalone.jar [ModelFileName]
+    $ java -jar Fetcher-0.1.0-standalone.jar [ModelFileName]
-Simply pass the name of the Model file you wish to generate requests for, without any extensions and core-data-predicates will do the rest.
+Simply pass the name of the Model file you wish to generate requests for, without any extensions and Fetcher will do the rest.

 ## Options